 27842 Canal Rd, Orange Beach, AL 36561

 With such extensive fishing tourism, it is necessary to offer filet and cooking services for caught fish.
-Shipp’s Harbour Grill is one of the restaurants in coastal Alabama with “hook and cook” services.
+Playa at Restaurant Marina is one of the restaurants in coastal Alabama with “hook and cook” services.
 When I visited, my group brought in ahi tuna that was filleted and prepared by our fishing crew.
 What we received in return were delicious ahi tuna tacos.
 Had we brought back more bounty, and had more time, we would have been able to have our fish ponchatrain style.
 Lightly breaded with shrimp, crab, lemon butter, and mushrooms, we were treated to grouper ponchatrain as a delicious substitute.
 Even more, dishes were finished off with hibiscus flowers.

 While there are plenty more restaurants in coastal Alabama that you can try out, these are my particular recommendations.
 If you have been to any of these places, or have anywhere else to recommend, please let me know in the comments!